KristiyanDinev/NewsApp/README.md

 7. Select `UpsideDownCake`.
 You can also use other images if you know them.
 8. Finish up the setup.
 Note: It may ask you to install HAXM.
 Go for it.
 If not then you are hopefuly good.

+- Emulator has black screen
+1. Wipe the date
+2. Restart emulator